Monitoring & Managing

 Encouraging open communication from treatment initiation can help you understand what your patients are experiencing and help you better support them throughout their journey on OGSIVEO.

-Encourage patients to bring this tracker to their appointments.
+Encourage patients to bring this information to their appointments.

 Management strategies such as recommended dose modifications, medications, and lifestyle changes may help patients manage certain side effects of OGSIVEO if they arise.